 Nephrology Associates of Northern Illinois and Indiana

 NANI has set a high standard for the conduct of Clinical Trials.
 We provide a reliable environment in which clinical research of superior quality is conducted.
-All personnel involved in conducting Clinical Trials at NANI are trained with a set of Standard Operating Procedures to ensure a uniformity, dependability and quality of Clinical Trial conduction and data collection.
+All personnel involved in conducting Clinical Trials at NANI are trained in Good Clinical Practice and apply a set of Standard Operating Procedures to ensure a uniformity, dependability and quality of Clinical Trial conduction and data collection.

 NANI is a dedicated Nephrology Facility.
 Our research expertise includes some of the following: